 Triangular road signs are used to warn road users of something that is coming up ahead, such as a T-junction or a sharp bend.
 Almost all triangular road signs have a red border.

-The national speed limit sign is a white circular sign with a diagonal black stripe going from right to left.
+One of the most common UK speed limits signs, the national speed limit sign is a white circular sign with a diagonal black stripe going from right to left.
 The speed you can travel on a national speed limit road will vary depending on the type of road.
 If you are on a dual carriageway in a car or motorbike, the national speed limit is 70mph, whereas if you’re on a single carriageway road it’s 60mph.

 The speed limit also varies if you are towing a trailer or caravan, where you must travel 10mph slower than if you weren’t towing.
 For other types of vehicles, you should refer to the Government’s guide to speed limits.